TedLyngmo/hgsearch/README.md

 * `hgsearch` will read the full `hg19.fa` file into memory before the searching starts.
 * `hgsearchmm` creates a memory map over the file before the searching starts.
 For this tool, you also need `boost` (the `boost_iostreams` library ) for memory mapping of the genome file.

+### `other hgsearch scripts`

+* `hgsearch.pl` a perl script which performs the search, albeit at a much slower speed.
+* `hgsearch.sh and hgsearch.awk` do not search for sequences that occur across lines, and may be useful for searching a fasta file with distinct sequences on each line.

 ### Recommended tools